dnxware/dnxware-org/discovery/README.md

 SD?
 An SD mechanism should be reasonably well established, and at a minimum in use across multiple organizations.
 It should allow discovering of machines and/or services running somewhere.
-When exactly an SD is popular enough to justify being added to Prometheus natively is an open question.
+When exactly an SD is popular enough to justify being added to dnxware natively is an open question.

 It should not be a brand new SD mechanism, or a variant of an established mechanism.
-We want to integrate Prometheus with the SD that's already there in your infrastructure, not invent yet more ways to do service discovery.
+We want to integrate dnxware with the SD that's already there in your infrastructure, not invent yet more ways to do service discovery.
 We also do not add mechanisms to work around users lacking service discovery and/or configuration management infrastructure.